Your membership has expired

 Photo: Hyundai

-Hyundai has issued a stop-sale recall for certain 2026 Palisade and Palisade Hybrid SUVs after a tragic incident in which a child was killed during the movement of a powered second-row seat.
+Hyundai has issued a recall for certain 2026 Palisade and Palisade Hybrid SUVs after a tragic incident in which a child was killed during the movement of a powered third-row seat.
 Consumer Reports found three complaints in the National Highway Traffic Safety Administration’s (NHTSA) database related to similar seat-folding defects, including two that resulted in injuries.

 More On car Safety

-Those who currently drive a Palisade will receive an interim software update by the end of March, according to Hyundai.
 This free update can be downloaded and installed through an over-the-air process without going to a dealership as long as the owners have an active Bluelink subscription, which is usually set up during the purchase process.
 Those who don’t will need to go to a dealership to have the software updated.
-The automaker says that a permanent repair will be available in the future, and that the interim fix will “enhance the system’s response to contact with occupants or objects, introduce additional operating safeguards, and enhance overall system safety.”

 2026 Hyundai Calligraphy owners manual showing seat controls